Systemic lupus erythematosusLupus

 Cutaneous lupus erythematosus.Refers to lupus that is confined to the skin and does not affect other parts of the body.
 About 10% of people with this type of lupus go on to develop SLE.

-Discoid lupus erythematosus.A type of cutaneous lupus that produces a potentially scarring disc-shaped rash on the face, scalp, or ears.
+Discoid lupus erythematosus.A type of cutaneous lupus that produces a potentially scarring disk-shaped rash on the face, scalp, or ears.

-Drug-induced lupus.A temporary and mild form of lupus caused by certain prescription medications.
+Drug-induced lupus.A temporary and mild form of lupus caused by certain prescription medicines.
 They include some types of high blood pressure drugs (such as hydralazine, ACE inhibitors, and calcium channel blockers) and diuretics (hydrochlorothiazide).
-Symptoms resolve once the medication is stopped.
+In the majority of cases, symptoms resolve once the medicine is stopped.

 Neonatal lupus.A rare condition that sometimes affects infants born to mothers who have SLE.
 Babies with neonatal lupus are born with skin rash, liver problems, and low blood counts and may develop heart problems.